Turn on red: Left turn on red

 In the U.S., 38 states allow left turns on red only if both the origin and destination streets are one way as of December 2018.

-Five states, namely Alaska, Idaho, Michigan, Oregon, and Washington allow left turns on red into a one-way street from either a one-way street or a two-way street.
+Five states allow left turns on red into a one-way street from either a one-way street or a two-way street.

-As of December 2018, the following states and territories ban left turns on red: Connecticut, Maine, Missouri, New Hampshire, New Jersey, North Carolina, Rhode Island, South Dakota (unless permitted by local ordinance) and Guam.
-As with right on red, New York City and the District of Columbia prohibits left turn on red unless a sign indicates otherwise.
+As of December 2018, ten US states and territories ban left turns on red.
+(Note: Connecticut, Maine, Missouri, New Hampshire, New Jersey, North Carolina, Rhode Island, South Dakota (unless permitted by local ordinance), the District of Columbia, and Guam.)